CS126SP20/final-project-ptelag2/DEVELOPMENT.md

     - Added a graphic of the game to the welcome screen to make it more appealing
     - Reorganized code and began adding Java doc comments
     - Still need to finish adding Java doc comments
+- **5/4/20** Reorganizing Code
+    - Added more Java doc comments
+    - Moved variables to a more sensible location
+    - Fixed minor bug in the engine class